 - Any fellowships completed in cancer care (surgery, radiation therapy, medical oncology)

 If you can’t find the information, call the doctor’s office and ask some questions.

 Meeting Your Breast Cancer Team

 Cancer is a disease best treated by a team of experts trained in different fields.
-Depending on the course of treatment, a breast cancer patient will likely meet several members of the cancer team.

-- A medical oncologist oversees the course of cancer treatment for most patients and also manages any chemotherapy patients might receive.
+A medical oncologist oversees the course of cancer treatment for most patients and also manages any chemotherapy patients might receive.

-Depending on the size of the hospital or institution, the team can also include plastic surgeons, pathologists, radiologists, medical specialists in obstetrics/gynecology and other areas, oncology nurses, pharmacists, social workers, dietitians, and more.
+The team can also include plastic surgeons, pathologists, radiologists, medical specialists in obstetrics/gynecology and other areas, oncology nurses, pharmacists, social workers, dietitians, and more.